 Through an initiative in collaboration with the children’s fashion designer, Devika Narendran, CEO of Girl and Company, the Eugène Gasana Jr. Foundation provided hospital gowns for children with cancer.
 Devika shared her talent and expertise in fashion design by creating custom designed hospital gowns for children.
 The bright and luminescent prints convey a sense of hope and dignity to the children and their parents while they were treated at the university of Kigali Teaching Hospital.
 At the same

 time, we will reduced the risk of infection by providing a clean change of clothing.

 PROVISION OF HAND SANITIZERS

-In September 2013, the Foundation, in collaboration with the Sean Hanna Foundation, donated a one-year supply of an alcohol-based hand sanitizer gel for use by healthcare professionals at the University of Kigali Teaching Hospital (CHUK) in Kigali, Rwanda.
+In September 2013, the Foundation, in collaboration with the Sean Hanna Foundation, donated a one-year supply of an alcohol-based hand sanitizer gel for use by healthcare professionals at the University of Kigali Teaching Hospital (CHUK).
 It is hoped that this initiative will help reduce the spread of hand borne germs that could potentially be transmitted from patient to patient by health care workers.
 A second donation of hand sanitizers is being planned.